insooth/insooth.github.io/designing-instrusive-adt.md

 ## Data and control plane

-Widely known communication protocols that are used to exchange data between endpoints share common idea of dedicated components.
+Widely used communication protocols that are used to exchange data between endpoints share common idea of dedicated components.
 Those components include i.a. _data plane_ that defines the raw data being transported; and _control plane_ that establishes, keeps alive and terminates communication.
 Typically, _data plane_ describes way to treat raw bits of data through predefined algorithms, so that it actually _does_ some controlling of the raw data being transported.

 Split of data and algorithms that operate on it applies in multiple places.
 One of them is STL containers and `<algorithms>` together with `<functional>`, although it is not perfect (cf. `std::map` and `std::find` which is not `map`-aware, [UFCS](https://isocpp.org/files/papers/N4165.pdf "Herb Sutter: Unified Call Syntax") may fix that).
 Intrusive design benefits from the described split.